 - An Employment Authorization or spreadsheet needs to be submitted to Human Resources before the student begins work.
 Students that wish to make changes to their tax forms and/or direct deposit should see Human Resources.

 - An offer of employment must be accepted by the student

 - Students must complete all employment paperwork (NYS Wage Notice, I-9, Tax Forms, etc.) with Human Resources before they begin working

-- Supervisors and students will be notified by email when the student is cleared to begin working.
+- Supervisors can view the approved student here.
 Please note, due to federal I-9 regulations, students cannot begin work prior to proper completion of the I-9 form.

-- A primary and alternate supervisor must be designated for Web Time Entry approval on the Employment Authorization.
+- A primary supervisor must be designated for Time Entry approval on the Employment Authorization.
 The supervisor listed on the form will receive an email notification when the student’s electronic time sheet is complete and ready for online approval.

 - Student electronic time sheets must be submitted to their supervisor no later than the close of business on Monday following the bi-weekly pay period.
 Supervisor approval is due by the close of business on Tuesday.

-- Student Wage Guidelines have been established to reflect the skills required for specific positions, with flexibility to reward those with experience or special skills.
+- Student Wage Guidelines have been established to reflect the skills required for specific positions.
 Questions about the placement of positions or appropriate hourly rates should be reviewed with Human Resources.
 All students must be paid an hourly wage rate.